 Corey Zarse focuses his practice on financial services firms, particularly private investment funds, investment advisers, investment companies, and broker-dealers.
 He supports financial services clients as they navigate complex regulatory requirements in their daily business operations and in situations that may arise in special circumstances.

 Corey counsels clients on complex matters relating to regulatory, compliance, securities offerings, and transactions, including mergers, acquisitions, and joint ventures.
 He has extensive experience advising clients on the regulatory aspects of investment fund formation, operation, and structure.
 His practice also includes advising on responding to regulatory issues raised by the SEC, counseling advisers and fund officers regarding compliance and operational issues, organizing and registering investment companies, preparing for and responding to SEC examinations, and other matters relating to the operation of investment funds.
+Corey regularly advises on matters in connection with U.S. investment adviser registration, regulation, exemptions, and operations, including Advisers Act and other U.S. law issues relating to investment advisers, marketing materials, identifying and managing conflicts of interest, and investment agreements.

 SEC's OCIE Issues Risk Alert on COVID-19 Risks and Considerations for Broker-Dealers and Investment Advisers